informalsystems/quartz/cosmwasm/README.md

 # Quartz CosmWasm Packages

-Welcome to the Quartz CosmWasm Packages repository!
-This repository contains a collection of packages designed to facilitate the development of CosmWasm smart contracts for the Bisenzone ecosystem.
+This repository contains a collection of packages designed to facilitate the development of CosmWasm smart contracts for Quartz apps.

 ## Packages

-### 1. `quartz-cw` 🧠
+### 1. `quartz-cw`

 The `quartz-cw` package offers a high-level framework for building attestation-aware smart contracts.